Landlord’s Guide to an Easy Move-in / Move-out Process

 Send your tenant reminders and let them know what’s expected

-Your tenant may not be familiar with the move out process.
-Therefore, sending an email reminder can make their move less stressful for them too.
+Your tenant may not be familiar with the move-out process.
+Sending an email reminder can make their move better for them too.

-- Move-Out Reminder – Send them an email 30 days prior to move-out day and attach a checklist.
+- Move-out Reminder – Send an email 30 days prior to move-out day and attach a checklist.

-- Sign off the Conditions Report – Set a time to walk them through the conditions report and the final sign off.
-Make sure to attach the conditions report from the move in as a reminder of the original condition.
+- Set up a Rental Move-out Inspection – Set a time to walk your tenant through the Move-out Inspection Report and do the final sign off.
+Make sure to include the Move-in Inspection Report as a reminder of the original condition.

 Explain your expectations for cleaning, yard maintenance, utility bills, etc.

-Encourage your tenant to review the Property Condition Checklist and the cleaning check out list.
-Let them know this is what you will be using to assess the unit’s condition.
+Encourage your tenant to review the Move-in Inspection Report and the move-out cleaning list.
+Let them know this is what you’ll be using to assess the unit’s condition.

-Let your renter know that any refund from their deposit will be mailed back to them at their last known address within 14 days of vacancy of the premises.
-Check your state tenancy laws for details on the timelines and the method of returning deposits.
+Let your renter know that any refund from their deposit will be mailed back to them at their last known address within 14 days of vacancy.
+Check your state or provincial tenancy laws for details on timelines and the method of returning deposits.

-- What your lease indicated the deposit can be used for
+- What your lease indicates the deposit can be used for

-- Whether the unit has been left in acceptable condition as referenced in the Property Condition Checklist
+- Whether the unit has been left in acceptable condition as referenced in the tenant Move-In Checklist

-- set the expectations and ensure there is an understanding about the condition of the property
+- set clear expectations and ensure there is an understanding about the condition of the property

 - explain the process of returning the deposit if applicable